ArthurKimGl19/eateryGenerator/README.md

 Run this to create the data-eatery.json and favorite-eatery.json files based on their respective csv files.
 These json files are used to render the eateries and favorites components.

+### `npm-upgrade`

+Run this to upgrade packages.
+Before using this command, install the npm-upgrade package globally.
+Instructions [here](https://www.npmjs.com/package/npm-upgrade)

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).